 All records relating to the management of bullying and harassment complaints will be gathered, processed, held and shared in accordance with the requirements of the General Data Protection Regulation and Data Protection Act (2018).

-Please refer to the school's Data Protection Policy and Privacy Notice for further details.
+Please refer to the School's Data Protection Policy and Privacy Notice for further details.

-33. Monitoring Data
+30. Monitoring Data

-Regular whole school monitoring will take place of formal harassment and sexual harassment complaints.
-Any data gathered will not identify individual employees.
+Regular whole School monitoring will take place of formal harassment complaints.
+Any data gathered will not identify individual Employees.

 Appendix A: